varnika0709/Data-Analyst-Portfolio/README.md

   **Goal** Utilize data analysis and predictive modeling to accurately forecast sales and optimize inventory management, ensuring the retail chain meets customer demand efficiently
            and minimizes stockouts.

-  **Description** In this project, we'll use data and math to figure out when and how much of each product the store should have.
-This will ensure that they don't disappoint customers
-                   by running out of popular items and also avoid wasting money on too much inventory.

   **Technology** Python, Pandas ,Numpy , Seaborn, Matplotlib, Scipy

   ### My Tableau Projects